-Eugenia Wu is an Assistant Professor of Business Administration at the Joseph M. Katz Graduate School of Business at the University of Pittsburgh.
+Eugenia Wu is an Associate Professor of Business Administration at the Joseph M. Katz Graduate School of Business at the University of Pittsburgh.
 Eugenia’s research examines consumers’ emotions and social beliefs, with particular attention to how these inner states influence consumer behaviors, and how marketers can manage these states in order to encourage specific outcomes.
 Her work has appeared in the Journal of Consumer Research and the Journal of Marketing Research.
 Eugenia also serves on the editorial review board for the Journal of Consumer Research, and is a member of the Association for Consumer Research and the Society for Consumer Psychology.
 Prior to joining the University of Pittsburgh, Eugenia was an Assistant Professor of Marketing at Cornell University.
 Her teaching experience includes Consumer Behavior and Marketing Management.

 Awards and Honors

 - Central Research and Development Fund grant recipient, University of Pittsburgh, 2016 and 2019

 - University of Pittsburgh Honors Convocation Honoree, 2018 and 2019